near/docs/docs/concepts/storage.md

 ### Privacy

 Sia encrypts and distributes your files across a decentralized network.
-With Sia you control the private encryption keys and you own the data, so no third-party can access or control your files.
+With Sia, you control the private encryption keys and you own the data, so no third-party can access or control your files.
 Each file segment is encrypted before leaving a renter's computer.
 This ensures that hosts only store encrypted segments of user data.

 > **Note:** for data encryption Sia uses the open-source [Threefish encryption algorithm](https://en.wikipedia.org/wiki/threefish).